 Published online: June 21, 2018

-To investigate changes in gut microbiota and metabolism during nonalcoholic steatohepatitis (NASH) development in mice fed a methionine-choline-deficient (MCD) diet.
+Our goal was to investigate dynamic changes in the gut microbiota and its metabolism during the progression from simple hepatic steatosis to NASH in mice fed a methionine-choline-deficient (MCD) diet.

-Twenty-four male C57BL/6J mice were equally divided into four groups and fed a methionine-choline-sufficient diet for 2 wk (Control 2w group, n = 6) or 4 wk (Control 4w group, n = 6) or the MCD diet for 2 wk (MCD 2w group, n = 6) or 4 wk (MCD 4w group, n = 6).
-Liver injury, fibrosis, and intestinal barrier function were evaluated after 2 and 4 wk of feeding.
-The fecal microbiome and metabolome were studied using 16s rRNA deep sequencing and gas chromatography-mass spectrometry.
+C57BL/6J mice were equally divided into four groups and fed either a methionine-choline-sufficient diet for 2 or 4 wk (the Control 2w group and Control 4w group, respectively) or the MCD diet for 2 or 4 wk (the MCD 2w group and MCD 4w group, respectively) (n = 6 per group).
+Liver injury, fibrosis, intestinal barrier function, and the fecal microbiome and metabolome were studied.

-The MCD diet induced persistent alterations in the gut microbiota and metabolome.
+The MCD diet induced persistent alteration of the gut microbiota and metabolome.